Teach English learners or emergent bilingual students in K-12 schools in the United

 Assessments for English language learners

-Planning for standards‐based ESL and content instruction
+Planning for standards‐based ELL and content instruction

-Practical ESL teaching experiences
+Practical ELL teaching experiences

 With this minor in English Language Learner Education at UND, you'll gain the diverse